We'll give you two for one on cracks about Mitt Romney closing down your factory and giving your wife cancer.

 Don't let him do it.

-Um it it's amazing this scene.
+It's amazing this scene.

-It looks it looks like something out of Benghazi.
+It looks like something out of Benghazi.

-Susan Rice went out on Meet the Press on Sunday and said it was uh something to do with that YouTube video, a movie protest that got out of hand.
+Susan Rice went out on Meet the Press on Sunday and said it was something to do with that YouTube video, a movie protest that got out of hand.

 It's a huge explosion.

-The thing the whole thing's gone.
+The whole thing's gone.

-The whole there were uh there were pasties and tassels flying everywhere.
+There were pasties and tassels flying everywhere.

 The poll.

-Anyway, so uh it was a devastating scene.
+Anyway, so it was a devastating scene.

-They uh they've uh they've got nothing to wear.
+They've got nothing to wear.

-Uh so it's it's astonishing scenes of devastation.
+So it's astonishing scenes of devastation.

 It's not like the Bouncy Castle thing.